mahdi12167/libmini/libmini/qtviewer/README.txt

 Additionally we need GDAL to be installed.
 In your project directory get GDAL via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
-In the GDAL source directory we have to tweak some variables in the nmake.opt file:
+To build GDAL we have to define some options (in the name.opt file):
- MSVC_VER -> use 1600 to identify MSVC 10.0 for example, other versions accordingly
+ MSVC_VER -> use 1600 to identify MSVC 10.0, 1500 for MSVC 9.0, etc.
- GDAL_HOME -> point it to a directory below the qtviewer source package Usually this means that we point it to our project directory Open a MSVC command prompt via
+ GDAL_HOME -> needs to point to the GDAL installation directory Usually this means that we point it to our project directory Open a MSVC command prompt via
  Programs -> MSVC -> Tools -> MSVC Command Prompt
-Navigate to the GDAL source directory and type nmake /f makefile.vc staticlib set GDAL_HOME="same path as in nmake.opt" copy gdal.lib %GDAL_HOME% copy port\*.h %GDAL_HOME% copy gcore\*.h %GDAL_HOME%
+Navigate to the GDAL source directory and type set DEST="project directory" nmake /f makefile.vc MSVC_VER=1600 GDAL_HOME=%DEST% staticlib copy gdal.lib %DEST% copy port\*.h %DEST% copy gcore\*.h %DEST% copy ogr\*.h %DEST%
- copy ogr\*.h %GDAL_HOME%

 !!
 Checkout and Compilation (Unix/Mac)